LOLRedPanda/.github/profile/README.md

 ## 💬 Contact
 - [Discord](https://discord.gg/j2BttbAc)
-    - `#general` for those using Docusaurus.
+    - `#general` for those using RedPanda.
-    - `#contributors` for those wanting to contribute to the Docusaurus core.
+    - `#contributors` for those wanting to contribute to the RedPanda core.

 ## ⚖️ Legal